dan-esc/util/executables/nicepass/README.md

 Click the nicepass icon and wait for the message 'Password copied' \
 The random password will now be copied to your clipboard \
 You may now press paste (ctrl-v)

+## Issues
+If you have never opened Internet Explorer in Windows 10 the script will on produce a symbol.
+Open IE, close and then use the app.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)